2010 Southern Sudanese general election

 Regional elections were held in Southern Sudan between 11 and 15 April 2010 as part of the Sudanese general election.
 The result was a victory for Salva Kiir of the Sudan People's Liberation Movement, who received almost 93% of the vote.
 The winners of these elections would later continue in office upon South Sudan's independence after a referendum in 2011.

 As of 2025, these are the last South Sudanese elections.

+Electoral system

+The President was elected using the two-round system; if no candidate gained a majority of the vote in the first round, a run-off would have been held.

+The 170 seats of the Legislative Assembly were elected by three methods: